Luca-Bianco/Luca-Bianco/README.md

 Hi there, I'm Luca, Federico II computer science student!
 Here you can find repositories of my projects 😃

-- 🔭 I’m currently working on C server and android client for a potholes app.
+- 🔭 I recently worked on C server and android client for a potholes app.

 <h1 align=center>Main Languages</h1>